MA7010 - Number Theory for Cryptography (2025/26)

 Syllabus

-Fundamental skills in mathematical programming through MAPLE and Python.
+Fundamental skills in mathematical programming through MAPLE and/or Python.
+(LO1)

 Introduction/Recap of key terms and concepts in cryptography: symmetric and asymmetric cryptography.
-Example of classical ciphers (affine, Playfair, Vigenere) and the use of frequency analysis in cryptanalysis.
+(LO3, LO4)

 Prime testing: Fermat’s Little Theorem; probabilistic methods, Miller Rabin Test and other Monte Carlo methods.
 Carmichael numbers and Korselt’s criterion.
-The Agrawal-Kayal-Saxena primality test
+The Agrawal-Kayal-Saxena primality test.
+(LO3, LO4)

-Discrete logarithms and methods for their calculation (baby step-giant step and Pohlig-Hellman algorithms).
+Discrete logarithms and methods for their calculation (e.g. baby step-giant step, Pohlig-Hellman algorithms, Pollard Rho method).
+(LO2)

-Advanced methods for integer factorisation: quadratic sieve and number field sieve algorithms, factorisation using elliptic curves; continued fractions, and their use in integer factorisation.
+Advanced methods for integer factorisation: quadratic sieve and number field sieve algorithms, factorisation using elliptic curves.
+Continued fractions and their use in integer factorisation.
+(LO4)

 Complexity: polynomial and exponential time for algorithms; NP complete problems.
-Examples, e.g. knapsack problem.
+(LO4)

 Balance of independent study and scheduled teaching activity

 The module has 200 learning hours.
-4 hours per week contact is divided approximately equally between lectures covering background, theory and examples and workshops in PC Labs which involve discussion of the ideas and an opportunity for students to practice the mathematical techniques and to develop proficiency in programming in Maple and Python and investigating realistic data sets.
-The remaining hours of private study will allow students to follow the self study python guide, complete background reading, work on exercises and prepare for assessment.
+4 hours per week contact is divided approximately equally between lectures covering background, theory and examples and workshops in PC Labs which involve discussion of the ideas and an opportunity for you to practice the mathematical techniques and to develop proficiency in programming via Maple and Python and investigating realistic data sets.
+The remaining hours of private study will allow you to follow a self-study python guide such as that at https://edube.org/study/pe1 that consolidates your knowledge of programming and the delivery of LO1, complete background reading, work on exercises and prepare for assessment.

 Learning outcomes